Akis-M/Akis-M.github.io/README.md

 ### Dashboard Samples

-**The below dashboard samples are fed real-time data through SQL queries connecting directly to the data warehousing solution being used - once hosted in a domain with proper access right setup, it is completely interactive.
+**The below dashboard samples are one of many BI solutions I've worked on.
+They are fed real-time data through SQL queries connecting directly to the data warehousing solution being used - once hosted in a domain with proper access right setup, it is completely interactive.
+Dummy data is displayed in screenshots for demo purposes.**

 - Detailed breakdown of investment liquidity